lhmoraes1994/Simple-Calculator/README.md

 # Simple Calculator
-  Simple calculator developed with Hml, Js and CSS
+    Simple calculator developed with HTML, JS and CSS